 8. What soft skills are most important to the position?

-Preparing for an interview requires not only focusing on yourself but also on the company you hope to work for.
+Preparing for an interview requires research and practice.
 Showing that you've taken the time to understand the agency's mission, niche and culture will help you stand out among the pool of candidates for the position.

 Learn how to answer the trickiest interview questions.